 Having a stalker is probably one of the scariest things you can have happen to you.
 Imagine a person turning your cell phone into a device with which he can spy on you and track your every move while threatening to kill you.

-Three families in Washington had to endure this nightmare in 2007 with an aggressive person phoning them at all hours and threatening to kill their children, grandparents and even pets.
-They would receive voicemails that play recordings of their conversations with the local police.
-The person would describe what they are wearing or what they are busy doing at any given time.
+Three families in Washington had to endure this nightmare in 2007 with an aggressive person phoning them at all hours and threatening to kill their children, grandparents, and even pets.
+They would receive voicemails that played recordings of their conversations with the local police.
+The person would describe what they were wearing or what they were busy doing at any given time.

-Whether this is a prankster that has gone too far, or a true stalker that meant to harm the families, will probably never be established.
+Whether this was a prankster that has gone too far or a true stalker meant to harm the families will probably never be established.
 The identity of the stalker remains unknown.

 6 Disembodied Footsteps

-The coffin was found by workers near downtown Longview and when it was opened, they discovered the well-preserved remains of a little girl.
+Workers found the coffin near downtown Longview, and when it was opened, they discovered the well-preserved remains of a little girl.
 Courington said the estimation of the age of the girl was around 11 or 12.
-It is believed that she was on vacation in the 1880s when she died and because they couldn’t get the body back to West Texas, her family opted to bury in her in a donated casket.
+It is believed that she was on vacation in the 1880s when she died, and because they couldn’t get the body back to West Texas, her family opted to bury her in a donated casket.
 The girl’s remains were reinterred at Greenwood Cemetery, but the casket was given to the museum where it has been since 1980.